 - When you’re the sole breadwinner of your household.
 You’ll be able to secure a much higher death benefit with term in order to protect your loved ones for your specific budget.

 - Buy term and invest the difference.
 Popularized by finacial celebrities like Suze Orman and Dave Ramsey; this is a popular strategy for those that are disciplined and invest in other financial markets instead of using permanent life insurance.

 Learn about life insurance

 Thank you for reading our article, Advantages and disadvantages of term life insurance.
 Do you know any other term life insurance disadvantages or advantages?
 Leave a comment below!

-Also, please visit our Life Insurance 101 page to learn more about life insurance.
+Also, read up on the best life insurance companies and learn more about who can offer the best life insurance deals.
 You’ll find helpful articles and get life insurance buying tips in order to make a smart life insurance purchase.